cambridge-ceu/csd3/docs/systems/login.md

   4) vgl/2.5.1/64                       8) gcc-5.4.0-gcc-4.8.5-fis24gg
 ```

-and switch to the login-cpu environment with
+and can switch to a CPU environment with

 ```bash
 module purge